JosephJ12/cybersecurity-portfolio/appsec-projects/Securing-crAPI-AppSec-Risk-Assessment-and-Remediation/findings/CR04-Unauthorized-Credit-Addition.md

-# CR04: Unauthorized Credit Addition
+# CR04: Unauthorized Profile Video Deletion

+A non-admin user is able to utilize the admin functionality of deleting an arbitrary user's profile video given its video ID number.

 ## CVSS Severity
 Medium (5.0)